About this online course

 We will also describe how to complete an ex post cost-benefit analysis (ex post CBA) for infrastructure and other larger projects.

-A European Commission official will describe what progress has been made on impact evaluations in 2014-2020 and explain what is expected in 2021-2027.
+A European Commission official will describe what progress has been made on impact evaluations in 2014-2020 and explain what is expected in the 2021-2027 EU Structural and Cohesion Funds programmes.

 You will also learn how to manage evaluation studies, including preparation of the Terms of Reference, aspects of fieldwork, and typical live issues for your current / planned evaluations.